-CDB was a minute linguist who did valuable detail work, but was deemed an uninspiring teacher.
+Buck was a minute linguist who did valuable detail work, but was deemed an uninspiring teacher.
 In his research he mainly concentrated on Greek and Italic, but included Sanskrit in his teaching until 1908 (when Clark took over).
 Worked much on Italic languages and Greek dialects.
 Among his students were L. Bloomfield, G. S. Lane and Sturtevant.